Other Sustainability Initiatives

 - Stawell Leisure Complex

-Business cases have been prepared through AGL Commercial and site assessments completed.
+Business cases have been prepared and site assessments completed.
 Heritage and planning considerations have also been met.

 The cost of installation has been estimated at $219,500, providing an annual saving of $43,700.
 This a simple return on investment of 18% with a payback of 5.5 years.

-Council actively monitors and evaluates the cost and consumption of its electricity, gas and water through internal processes and asset reporting provided by an external agency, Planet Footprint.
+Council actively monitors and evaluates the cost and consumption of its electricity, gas and water through internal processes and asset reporting provided by an external agency.

 Other Sustainable Living Officer contributions